sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/workflow-execution-results.rst

 ==========================

-The result of Workflow Execution is streamed to the browser continously with updates while it's executing and displayed in rich format as a workflow may run for a very long time for compute intensive tasks.
+The result of Workflow Execution is continuously streamed to the browser while tasks are getting executed.
+These response are displayed in rich format in the Execution page when they are streamed.
+This is specifically important  as some workflow may run for a very long time for compute intensive tasks.

-The result of past executions can also be viewed on the Workflow Executions page.
+The result of past executions can also be viewed on the Workflow Executions page as below :

 .. figure:: ../../../_assets/user-guide/workflow_execute.PNG
    :alt: Sparkflows Workflow Execution